m-makarchuk/3DStego/README.md

 ## 🏆 About the Project
 **3DStego** is an autonomous mobile software suite designed for advanced steganographic data protection.
 By integrating the geometry of 3D models with graph spectral analysis, it provides a highly secure and robust method for hiding data within 3D objects.
 The embedded data remains highly resilient to affine transformations.

-*This project was recognized with a 4th-degree diploma in the System Software category at the ISEF Ukraine national final.*

 ## ⚙️ Architecture & Tech Stack
 The application features a hybrid architecture designed to maximize computational performance while minimizing memory footprint: